Newton-Okounkov bodies for categories of modules over quiver Hecke algebras: Introduction

 \subsection{Acknowledgements}

 First of all I would like to thank my advisor David Hernandez for his constant support and encouragements as well as for many useful conversations.
 I would also like to thank S\'ebastien Boucksom for answering my questions about Newton-Okounkov bodies.
 I also thank Vincent Pilaud, Lara Bossinger and Joel Kamnitzer for very inspiring discussions.
+Finally I thank Hironori Oya for making valuable remarks on the first version of this work.